 Joshua Colas is an International Chess Master (elect) from White Plains, New York.

-As of 2020, Josh attends Webster University in St. Louis on a full chess scholarship.
-The Webster University Chess Team is the #1 ranked collegiate Chess Team in the United States.
+Josh attended Webster University in St. Louis on a full chess scholarship.
+He graduated in June 2020.
+The Webster University Chess Team is perennially the top ranked collegiate Chess Team in the United States.

 Joshua has represented Team USA in World Youth Chess Championships from Greece to Brazil.

-He won the coveted New York City High School Chess Championships.
+He has won the coveted New York City High School Chess Championships.

 Along with winning 6 national championships, Joshua has been named to the All-American Scholastic Chess Team every year since 2009.